helensz98/Interactive-Lab-Hub/Lab 2/README.md

 # Part 2 Update

 Select magical ice cream to make your time run faster!
-One strawberry ice cream speeds up your time by 1 day, one chocolate ice cream costs 2 days, and vabilla costs 3!
+One strawberry ice cream speeds up your time by 1 day, one chocolate ice cream costs 2 days, and vanilla costs 3!
 Eat as many ice creams as you want until the summer comes!

 Instructions: Press buttonA to view ice cream menu and buttonB to select ice cream.